tweag/topiary/docs/book/src/reference/nix.md

 includeLanguages
 : A list of languages to include from the configuration.
 The hook will not process the others.
-Defaults to all the languages of the configuration.
+All the languages in this list must be present in `config.languages`.
+Defaults to `null`, which represents all the languages of the configuration.

 excludeLanguages
 : A list of languages to exclude from the hook.
 One cannot use both `includeLanguages` and `excludeLanguages`.
+All the languages in this list must be present in `config.languages`.
+Defaults to `[]`.

 ## `lib.gitHookBinFor` {#lib.gitHookBinFor}